julemai/CaSPAr/utility_scripts/README.md

 :------------------------- | :-----------------------------------
-lib                        | commonly used Python tools across the other scripts plots                      | script to plot your data to PNG or PDF
+lib                        | commonly used Python tools across the other scripts plots                      | script to plot your data to PNG or PDF read_netcdf                | scripts to demonstrate how to read NetCDF files with various scripting languages write_netcdf               | scripts to demonstrate how to write NetCDF files with various scripting languages